Cesarsk/Android-App-Say_it/README.md

 # Welcome to Say It!

 We're bringing you the best app to improve your English Pronunciation.
-We always asked to ourselves, as non-native speakers, how to improve our Pronunciation Skill in Both American and British English.
+We always asked ourselves, as non-native speakers, how to improve our Pronunciation Skill in Both American and British English.

 How to do that?
 Practicing! **Practicing** is the best and the most natural way to improve your language skills.